-- 1. Access HP Easy Printer Care (Windows) or HP Printer Utility (Mac OS), see Access HP Easy Printer Care (Windows) or HP Printer Utility (Mac OS) on page 19. - Go to the Usage window to view the total printer usage. - 3.
-Under Windows, go to the Overview tab and click on the Printer usage link.

-Under Mac OS, select Information > Printer Usage and click on the Start button.
+- 1. Start the HP Printer Utility, see Access the HP Printer Utility on page 19. - 2.
+Go to the Usage window to view the total printer usage. - Under Windows, go to the Overview tab and click Printer usage. - Under Mac OS, select Information > Printer Usage and click the Start button.